yashikapr20-star/AI-Sentiment-Analyzer/README.md

 ## How to Run
 1. Install TextBlob
 2. Run sentiment.py
-3. Enter a sentence
+3. Open http://localhost:8501 in your browser.
+4. Enter text and click
-4. View sentiment results
+5. View sentiment results